cloudandheat/rook/design/ceph/object/swift-and-keystone-integration.md

 * All openrc variables not in the example above are ignored.
-The API version (`OS_IDENTITY_API_VERSION`) is assumed to be `3` and Keystone endpoint `OS_AUTH_URL` is taken from the `keystone.apiVersion` configuration in the object store resource.
+The API version (`OS_IDENTITY_API_VERSION`) is assumed to be `3` and Keystone endpoint `OS_AUTH_URL` is taken from the `auth.keystone.url` configuration in the object store resource.

 The mapping to
 [RGW configuration options](https://docs.ceph.com/en/octopus/radosgw/config-ref/#keystone-settings)